 - Conclusions on Selling Fundraising Cookbooks

-Think about immortalizing your friends, families, and colleagues’ favorite recipes, while raising valuable funds for your nonprofit.
+Think about immortalizing your friends, families, and colleagues’ favorite recipes while raising valuable funds for your nonprofit.
 Well, that’s where fundraising cookbooks hold much of their appeal.
 Gathering a group of like-minded people to produce an item that offers a variety of delicious dishes is just one of the perks.
-Another is offering a keepsake that’ll be around long after the fundraising event itself.
-This creates a personal touch among your community, which can greatly benefit your charity campaign.
+Another is offering a keepsake that’ll be around long after the fundraising event.
+This creates a personal touch in your community, which can greatly benefit your charity campaign.

 Fundraising cookbooks also make impressive and unique presents.
 A school fundraising cookbook is an ideal gift for parents and grandparents, especially when they open them up to find one of their own recipes inside.

 Creating beautiful fundraising cookbooks used to be time and labor-intensive.
 Much less so now with the advancements in digital technology.
 Whether you opt for physical or virtual fundraising cookbooks to sell on our eCommerce stores, it’s a much more straightforward and stress-free production process now than ever before.

 To help you come to a decision, check out the pros and cons of virtual and physical fundraising cookbooks.